Jane Austen College

 Vision and Values

 Jane Austen College runs a slightly different curriculum from most secondary schools.
 Pupils at the school receive no homework, and instead have an extended school day featuring independent study as well as 'electives' - extra-curricular options chosen by pupils that include cultural, sporting, and community activities.
 Students are taught in mixed-ability lessons and begin studying for their GCSE examinations in Year 9, a year earlier than most schools.
-Independent reading plays a large part of school life, with time allotted every morning for pupils to read, and the school timetable includes multiple shorter break times along with 5 hour-long lessons per day.
+Independent reading plays a large part of school life, with time allotted every morning for pupils to read.

 “Pupils make exceptional progress because staff instil the highest expectations of what they can achieve.
 Pupils’ rapid progress is ensured by ambitious target-setting, rigorous assessment, an excellent curriculum and good teaching.
 The school’s work to ensure that pupils are safe is very effective.
 The welfare and personal development of pupils are non-negotiable priorities for staff at all levels.”